-Recently Site 1001 CTO, Eric Hall, sat down with Builtworld's Walker Thisted to discuss the Site 1001's recent series A funding and plans for growth in 2017.
+Recently, Site 1001 CTO, Eric Hall, sat down with Builtworld's Walker Thisted to discuss the company's recent series A funding and plans for growth in 2017.
 Here's the video: Video courtesy of Builtworlds.

 Site 1001 CEO Cleve Adams recently sat down with DisruptProperty.com's Jack FitzGerald to discuss "PropTech" and Site 1001's role in shaking up the building management market.
 From the article: Cloud-based building management platforms are growing in number, attempting to replace proprietary iBMS systems to create open source, ‘smart’ buildings.
 Site1001 recently raised US$5m Series A funding and is notable as a rare PropTech start up that began life inside a construction company, only to successfully spin out on its own.
 We talked to CEO Cleve Adams: You can read the full question and answer session here.(via DisruptProperty.com)

 When it comes to cutting cost and extending the life of buildings, smart building owners and operators can leverage the same information architects and construction teams use Recently, Site 1001 CTO Eric Hall sat down with James McHale of the London-based Smart Building research firm Memoori Business Intelligence for an engaging Q&A session on how the industry improve facilities management and start operating buildings more efficiently by using the technologies and information architects and construction firms used to create the building in the first place.